Perfect Your Customer Onboarding With Our Expert Tips [Easy Guide + Checklist]

 Successful client onboarding is a two-way street!
 Make sure you have a step where you specifically give your customers an opportunity to provide feedback.
 Every client is different; what works for one client might not work for another.
 By adding in a step for receiving feedback, this gives your customers a voice and helps you customize the onboarding process for them.”

-One of the main reasons why I switched companies when designing my website is because the first company did not consider my feedback.
+One of the main reasons I switched companies when designing my website is because the first company did not consider my feedback.
 Even though I joined them for multiple follow-ups, they would rarely accommodate my requests, which made me feel undervalued as a customer.

 However, implementing feedback isn’t easy.
 In fact, the HubSpot State of Service Update report shows 19% of companies struggle with gathering and implementing feedback when creating a better customer experience.

+What is customer onboarding?
 Top challenges faced by businesses creating an exceptional customer experience.

 I recommend providing multiple methods for your clients to give feedback.
 For instance, whenever they reach out for assistance, you can ask them to rate the resolution on a scale of one to five.